-PACAP will address power-efficiency at several levels.
-First, we will design static and split compilation techniques to contribute to the race for Exascale computing (the general goal is to reach $10^{18}$ FLOP/s at less than 20 MW).
-Second, we will focus on high-performance low-power embedded compute nodes. will research new static and dynamic compilation techniques that fully exploit emerging memory and NoC technologies.
-Finally, in collaboration with the CAIRN project-team, we will investigate the synergy of reconfigurable computing and dynamic code generation.
+PACAP addresses power-efficiency at several levels.
+First, we design static and split compilation techniques to contribute to the race for Exascale computing (the general goal is to reach 10^{18} FLOP/s at less than 20 MW).
+Second, we focus on high-performance low-power embedded compute nodes.
+Within the ANR project Continuum, in collaboration with architecture and technology experts from LIRMM and the SME Cortus, we research new static and dynamic compilation techniques that fully exploit emerging memory and NoC technologies.
+Finally, in collaboration with the CAIRN project-team, we investigate the synergy of reconfigurable computing and dynamic code generation.